prabathbr/Face-Mask-Detection/README.md

 ## Objectives

 1. Develop a neural network classifier to identify the eight classes defined by gender and different face mask worn type combinations.
-1. Tune the Keras/Tensorflow based model to obtain 90% accuracy with a balanced dataset.
+1. Tune the Keras/Tensorflow based model to obtain 90 % test accuracy with a balanced dataset.

 ## License